 Fujian Normal University (FNU), a century-old university based in Fuzhou, a historic cultural city known as “Land of Culture on the Coast”, is a time-honored and well-acclaimed provincial institution of higher learning.
 Founded as Fujian Superior Normal School in 1907 by the famous late-Qing scholar Chen Baochen, who once served as the teacher of China’s last emperor, the present day FNU went through a few changes—merging with the former Hwa-Nan Women’s College of Arts and Sciences, Fukien Christian University and Fujian Provincial Teachers School respectively—to form Fujian Teachers College in 1953.
 In 1972, the University was renamed Fujian Normal University and has been thus referred to since then.
-In 2012, the Ministry of Education and Fujian government signed an agreement to jointly support the development of the University.
-In 2014, FNU was designated as a “provincial high-level university for prioritized construction in 2014 and as provincial first-class university in 2018,
+In 2012, the Ministry of Education and Fujian government began to jointly support the development of the University.
+FNU was designated as provincial high-level university for prioritized construction in 2014 and as provincial first-class university in 2018,

 The vicissitudes in its century-old history notwithstanding, a fine scholarly tradition has been inherited and sustained by generation after generation of its faculty and students.
 FNU is proud to count among its teaching staff quite a few internationally renowned scientists and men of letters, including Ye Shengtao, Guo Shaoyu, Dong Zuobin, Lin Lanying, Zheng Zuoxin, Huang Weiyuan, Tang Zhongzhang, Tang Chongti, and Yao Jiannian.
-A traditional and innovative commitment to academic excellence by its teachers and students alike, unswerving even at times of trials and adversities, has given rise to a distinctive ethos embodied in FNU’s motto--To Know and to Act, with Devotion and with Aspiration.
-Inspired by its pledge always to “teach earnestly, study diligently, seek truth and promote innovation,” the University has been forging ahead and making remarkable achievements, including the title of “National Civilized Institution” and other high-level titles and honors.
+A traditional and innovative commitment to academic excellence by its teachers and students alike, unswerving even at times of trials and adversities, has given rise to a distinctive ethos embodied in FNU’s motto–To Know and to Act, with Devotion and with Aspiration.
+Inspired by its pledge always to “teach earnestly, study diligently, seek truth and promote innovation,” the University has been forging ahead and making remarkable achievements, including the title of “National Civilized Institution”, “National Civilized Campus” and other high-level titles and honors.
 As you sow, so shall you reap.
-Since its establishment, FNU has graduated over 500,000 talents of various levels and types, thus making a tremendous contribution to the economic and social development of the province and the country.
+Since its establishment, FNU has graduated over 500,000 of students talented at various levels and of diversified types, thus making a tremendous contribution to the economic and social development of the province and the country.

 Currently the University proper consists of two campuses: Qishan and Cangshan, with a total land area of about 260 hectares.
-FNU offers 83 undergraduate programs (only 76 enrolled students in 2017 though).
-Currently there are over 23,513 full time undergraduate students, 7420 graduate students of various types, and 1700-strong teaching and auxiliary staff in the main campuses.
-Its faculty counts 57.5% full or associate professors and 50% doctorate degree holders.
-The honorific titles and recognitions received by such a pool of excellent talents include one member of the Eurasian Academy of Sciences, two adjunct academicians, four scholars selected by Thousand Talent Program (National Science Fund for Outstanding Young Professionals) and five by Ten Thousand Talent Program (Program of Global Experts), three professors and two young scholars sponsored by Changjiang Scholar Awards, four by National Science Fund for Distinguished Young Scholars (including overseas) and three by National Excellent Youth Science Foundation, three members or conveners of the subject-specific advisory groups under the State Council Commission for Regulating Academic Degrees, one convener of the Expert Panel of National Post-Doctor Regulatory Commission, seven state-level young experts of outstanding achievements, seven faculty members selected by the New Century Talent Project, one “Huang Danian Style Research Team”, three state-level excellent teaching groups, two “Distinguished Teachers”, two “Celebrated Cultural Experts”, one “Leading Talent” of Youth Science and Technology Innovation under Ministry of Science and Technology, two innovation teams under Ministry of Education, 18 faculty members supported by New Century Excellent Talents in University, and 128 scholars of State Council Allowance throughout the years.
+FNU offers 85 undergraduate programs (78 of which enrolled students in 2018).
+Currently there are over 23,000 full time undergraduate students, over 7000 graduate students of various types, and 1800-strong teaching and auxiliary staff in the main campuses.
+Its faculty counts 59.06% full or associate professors and 52.15% doctorate degree holders.
+The honorific titles and recognitions received by such a pool of excellent talent include one member of the Eurasian Academy of Sciences, three adjunct academicians, and nine scholars selected by Ten Thousand Talent Program (Program of Global Experts), four professors and three young scholars sponsored by Changjiang Scholar Awards, eight by National Science Fund for Distinguished Young Scholars (including overseas) and six by National Excellent Youth Science Foundation, three members or conveners of the subject-specific advisory groups under the State Council Commission for Regulating Academic Degrees, one convener of the Expert Panel of National Post-Doctor Regulatory Commission, nine state-level young experts of outstanding achievements, eight faculty members selected by the New Century Talent Project, one “Huang Danian Style Research Team”, three state-level excellent teaching groups, two “Distinguished Teachers”, five “Celebrated Cultural Experts”, one “Leading Talent” of Youth Science and Technology Innovation under the Ministry of Science and Technology, two innovation teams under the Ministry of Education, 17 faculty members supported by New Century Excellent Talent in University, and 129 scholars of State Council Allowance throughout the years.

 The focus on morality and integrity for professionals and the endeavors in a further education reform have translated into a constant upgrading of teaching and research.
-FNU has been rated A in the undergraduate teaching evaluation conducted by the Ministry of Education, winning 16 first or second state-level prizes for achievements in teaching over the years.
-27 of FNU-compiled textbooks have entered the list of teaching materials in the major national-level development program.
-Other state-level recognitions include two comprehensive pilot reform programs; ten “programs with distinct features”; 24 courses respectively designated as “best-designed courses”, “best resource sharing”, “best video demonstration”, “best bilingual demonstration”, etc.; five (virtual simulation) demonstration centers for pilot teaching; four innovative pilot zones for talent training modes; and one education project for outstanding teachers.
+FNU has been rated A in the undergraduate teaching evaluation conducted by the Ministry of Education, winning 17 first or second state-level prizes for achievements in teaching over the years.
+26 of FNU-compiled textbooks have entered the list of teaching materials in the major national-level development program.
+Other state-level recognitions include two comprehensive pilot reform programs; ten “programs with distinct features”; 28 courses respectively designated as “best-designed courses”, “best resource sharing”, “best video demonstration”, “best bilingual demonstration”, etc.; eight (virtual simulation) demonstration centers for pilot teaching; four innovative pilot zones for talent training modes; and one education project for outstanding teachers.
 The College of Marxism is one of China’s major institutions of Marxism.
-FNU also runs personnel training bases—four for state-level talents, one for university counselors, one for teachers of ideological education and one for teachers of vocational schools in the priority list of the Ministry of Education.
+FNU also runs four personnel training bases: one for state-level talent, one for university counselors, one for teachers of ideological education and one for teachers of vocational schools in the priority list of the Ministry of Education.
 In the Challenge Cup and other competitions, FNU students are remarkably successful, winning Grand Prizes, Gold Prizes, and First Prizes, to name just a few.
 Three of their doctoral theses have been selected into China’s Top 100 outstanding doctoral dissertations.

 Bringing into full play the leadership role of its well-established disciplines, an academic arrangement has been structured of first-rate Art, advanced Science, and featured Engineering.
 A balanced and coordinated development of this wide spectrum of disciplines has given FNU a distinct identity as a multi-disciplinary comprehensive university.
 Academic programs cover 11 subject areas in literature, history, philosophy, physics, engineering, pedagogy, economics, law, business management, agriculture, and art.
-The University has one state key discipline, three provincial innovation (and cultivation) platforms foradvantage disciplines of Fujian universities, nine provincial key disciplines with special features, 26 provincial key disciplines, 19 post-doctoral research centers, 19 primary discipline doctoral programs, 37 primary discipline master programs, and 13 professional master programs.
+The University has one state key discipline, 8 provincial peak disciplines, 14 plateau disciplines, 19 post-doctoral research centers, 21 primary discipline doctoral programs, 35 primary discipline master programs, and 17 professional master programs.
 In the fourth-round national evaluation of university disciplines, 3 of the FNU disciplines entered Class A and another 12 were listed Class B, ranking first both in the number of Class-A disciplines and the number of Top-Class disciplines in Fujian Province.
 In the national spectrum, FNU is tied for 45th place in Class-A disciplines.

 The 21st century Maritime Silk Road Initiative and Fujian’s adjacency to Taiwan, Hongkong and Macao gives FNU an edge in the development of its international exchanges and cooperation.
 So far the University has established friendly and cooperative relations with more than 110 universities and institutions in the USA, UK, Australia, etc. and with UNESCO.
 Real cooperation with over 40 universities in Taiwan have been launched as well.
 Teaching Chinese as a foreign language is another proud achievement FNU has made in recent years.
 To date 824 volunteers in 15 groups have been sent to 12 countries (the Philippines, Indonesia, Thailand, Vietnam, etc.), two Confucius Institutes established in collaboration with the Angeles University Foundation of the Philippines and Al Azhar Indonesia University respectively, and one Confucius classroom opened with the Boston Renaissance Charter Public School, USA.
 These projects have greatly promoted FNU’s prestige at home and abroad, one indicator of which is the visit President Xi Jinping and other state leaders paid to its Confucius Institute in Al Azhar Indonesia University on their tour to the country.